The Takeaway message?

 - Be aware that children’s minds can interpret the things you say and do in ways you cannot even begin to imagine.
 When you tell children they can be ‘whoever they want to be’, or even just show them your fear of spiders, you are communicating with a child’s mind.
 There is no guarantee that they will ‘receive’ the same message that you think you have ‘sent’!

 - Be very hesitant to interpret the weird things your children do or say as ‘symptoms’ of disorder.
-Just because ‘getting a diagnosis’ might bring peace of mind and professional ‘help’ in the short term, there’s no guarantee that the long term outcomes will all be positive.
+Just because ‘getting a diagnosis’ might bring peace of mind and professional ‘help’, there’s no guarantee that the long term outcomes will all be positive.
 Decades later, your child may still see its life through the prism of disorder – one it might never have had.
 There are no cures for illnesses that people don’t have!

-- Children learn things via the same processes as adults, but might give different weight to the ‘inputs’; things you regard as irrelevant they might consider important.
+- Children learn things via the same processes as adults.
+What differs is the weight that they might give to different inputs; things you regard as irrelevant they might consider important.

 - Be wary of ‘one-stop’ explanations for feelings or behaviour (for example, that ‘eating disorders’ result from children seeking to exert ‘control’).
 There will often be multiple causes.
 Life is messy.
 All kinds of psychological processes operate within us, and they often pull in opposite directions.
 Mental life rarely, if ever, fits into simple boxes – especially the boxes of psychiatric diagnosis.